Land Use / Master Use Permit - Shoreline

 Prepare your plans and technical documents.
 Plans should be to scale.
 You may need to upload technical documents including a survey, geotechnical and wetland reports, and other types of reports.
 Our Tips and code standards provide additional detail on the type of plans and reports we require to review your proposal.

 Pay fees.
 You must pay a minimum fee for your review, any accrued land use hourly fees, and intake and notice fees at intake.
 You will receive an email once we have added fees to your project.
 You must pay your fees using your portal before we will post any public notice or conduct any reviews.
 We will invoice you monthly for additional fees during the review process.
 We will stop reviewing your project if you do not pay your monthly invoice.
+After you pay your fees, we will complete public notice as required for your type of project.
+Then we will start our initial review.

 We'll consider all public comments we receive during our review and before we publish our decision.